invoke-ai/InvokeAI/docs/features/TEXTUAL_INVERSION.md

 automatically selected if you provide a previously used trigger term and at least one checkpoint file is found on disk.

-Note that as of 20 January 2023, resume does not seem to be working properly due to an issue with the upstream code.

 ### Data Training Directory

 This is the location of the images to be used for training.
 When you